Welcome to Newport Harbor

-Newport Harbor is one of the largest-recreational harbors in the United States with thousands of vessels dotting its waters.
-The Newport Beach community considers Newport Harbor to be the jewel of the city.
+Newport Harbor is one of the largest-recreational harbors in the United States.
+The community considers Newport Harbor to be the jewel of the city.
 We welcome visiting boaters and thank you for choosing Newport Harbor as your destination.
 We hope your stay exceeds your expectations.

 The City of Newport Beach (City) manages many of the visitor-serving amenities within the harbor.
 The goal of the City's Harbor Operations Division is to provide information and services to harbor users whether you are a guest, anchor your vessel year round or call the harbor your home.